peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  Returns a number that expresses this number minus another.
 * `byte ToByteChecked()`<br>
- Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
 * `byte ToByteIfExact()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.
 * `byte ToByteUnchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `CBORObject ToCBORObject()`<br>
  Converts this object's value to a CBOR object.
 * `com.upokecenter.numbers.EInteger ToEInteger()`<br>